mBART: Multidimensional Monotone BART: A Constrained Regularization Prior

 \section{A Constrained Regularization Prior}

 The mBART model specification is completed by putting a constrained regularization prior on the parameters, $(T_1,M_1),\ldots,(T_m,M_m)$ and $\sigma$, of the sum-of-trees model \eqref{sstmodel}.
-Essentially a modification of the original BART prior formulation to accommodate designated monotone constraints, we follow CGM10 and proceed by restricting attention to priors of the form
+Essentially a modification of the original BART prior formulation to accommodate {monotone constraints in a predesignated subset $S$ of the coordinates of $x$}, we follow CGM10 and proceed by restricting attention to priors of the form